milen-patel/Conways-Game-Of-Life/game-of-life/src/GamePackage/README.md

 All Features:

 Ability to change the size of the field from 10x10 up to 500x500.
-Ability to manually set / clear any cell in order to set up patterns Ability to clear the entire field.
+\n\nAbility to manually set / clear any cell in order to set up patterns Ability to clear the entire field.
 Ability to fill the field randomly.
 Ability to advance the game by pressing a button.